-Pell is the most senior figure in the Catholic Church to face criminal charges for alleged assault.
-He is on leave from the Vatican while he contests the claims.
+Vatican treasurer Cardinal George Pell will stand trial on multiple counts of historical sexual abuse, the most senior figure in the Catholic Church to face criminal charges for alleged assault.

-He was granted bail until his next court hearing.
-Pell had already surrended his passport and he is not allowed to leave the country.
+At the end of the hearing the prosecution confirmed Pell had already handed in his passport and he was not allowed to leave the country.

-Tuesday's decision to send Pell's case to trial is a blow to an already embattled Catholic Church, which has been fighting allegations of abuse among its clergy for decades.
+Tuesday’s decision to send Pell’s case to trial will be a shock to an already embattled Catholic Church, which has been fighting allegations of abuse among its clergy for decades.

 Thousands of cases brought to light around the world have led to investigations and convictions in countries including the United States, Canada, Ireland and Australia.